The Wisdom To Choose Action or Inaction

 • Management: Management of a complicated system can often be reduced to following a set of procedures, whereas managing a complex system requires more nuanced strategies, often involving learning, experimentation, and adaptive management.

-In essence, while a complicated system might be difficult to understand or build due to its intricate design, a complex system is difficult to predict, control, or manage because of its dynamic and adaptive nature
+While a complicated system might be difficult to understand or build due to its intricate design, a complex system is difficult to predict, control, or manage because of its dynamic and adaptive nature.

 Commentary by Thomas Lee Abshier, ND